IyesGames/iyes_loopless/README.md

     App::new()
         .add_plugins(DefaultPlugins)
-        // Add the "driver" stage that will perform state transitions
+        // Add our state type
-        // After `CoreStage::PreUpdate` is a good place to put it, so that
-        // all the states are settled before we run any of our own systems.
-        .add_stage_after(
-            CoreStage::PreUpdate,
-            "TransitionStage",
-            StateTransitionStage::new(GameState::MainMenu)
-                .with_enter_stage(GameState::MainMenu, enter_menu)
-                .with_exit_stage(GameState::MainMenu, exit_menu)
-                .with_enter_stage(GameState::InGame, enter_game)
-        )
+        .add_loopless_state(GameState::MainMenu)
-        // If we had more state types, we would add transition stages for them too...
+        // If we had more state types, we would add them too...

         // Add a FixedTimestep, cuz we can!
         .add_stage_before(